CoC reviews proposals to create, revise, or terminate minor programs.

 - Description and evaluation by relevant departments of their academic, administrative and financial contributions.

 - Current cost/benefit analysis and degree of enthusiasm and commitment for continuance by the participating departments and centers.

 - Recommendations for changes at any level

-- 14 The CoC normally recommends that interdisciplinary minors be constructed to require that a minimum of 48 units (four subjects) may not also be used to satisfy the requirements of a major or another minor.
+- 15 The CoC normally recommends that interdisciplinary minors be constructed to require that a minimum of 36 units (three subjects) may not also be used to satisfy the requirements of a major or another minor.

 - 16 The CoC reserves the right to request additional roadmaps.